 The sales charge has both an initial and a deferred component.
 The initial sales charge is paid at the time of purchase and is the difference between the total sales charge (maximum of 1.85% of the public offering price) and the sum of the remaining deferred sales charge and the total creation and development fee.
-The initial sales charge will be approximately 0% of the public offering price per unit depending on every \$10,000 you invest in the trust.
-The example also assumes that you roll your investment into the next available series of the trust every 15 months (if one is offered) when the current trust terminates.....

-the public offering price per unit.
-The deferred sales charge is fixed at \$0.135 per unit and is paid in three monthly installments beginning on February 20, 2020.
+The initial sales charge will be approximately 0% of the public offering price per unit depending on the public offering price per unit.
+The deferred sales charge is fixed at \$0.135 per unit and is paid in three monthly installments beginning on May 20, 2020.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
 The creation and development fee is only assessed to units outstanding at the end of the initial offering period.
 When the public offering price per unit is less than or equal to \$10, you will not pay an initial sales charge.
 When the public offering price per unit is greater than \$10 per unit, you will pay an initial sales charge.
 If you redeem or sell your units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your units.
 If you purchase units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 1.85% of the public offering price per unit and does not include deferred payments.

-DEFENSIVE 50 EQUITIES TRUST, SERIES 21 (SMARTTRUST 447)
+DEFENSIVE 50 EQUITIES TRUST, SERIES 22 (SMARTTRUST 461)